comworkio/comwork-cloud-wiki/tutorials/faasd.md

 ## The OpenFaaS CLI (faas-cli)

+Let's assume in this tutorial you deployed a Faasd instance with the following public url: `https://pmy-faasd-628ufo.faasd.comwork.info`

 ### Install and connect to the server

 Install the faas cli if it's not already done: